 Dr. George Pedersen gained his university education at UBC, University of Washington, and the University of Chicago.

 In addition to being President of UBC, Dr. Pedersen was President or Vice-President of five other Canadian universities.
 He is the founding President of Royal Roads University and has been active in community, provincial, national, and international organizations.
-He is currently the Chancellor of the University of Northern British Columbia.

 No report was issued during his presidency.